Aishah (singer): Music career

 Aishah first achieved stardom in New Zealand, when Sensation, her first album with her band Aishah and The Fan Club, raised her name as Malaysia's first successful female singer on the international stage.
 She joined the pop rock band while she was studying in New Zealand in the 1980s.

 "Don't Let Me Fall Alone", a single from their second album Respect the Beat, received considerable airplay on some of the USA's largest and most influential Top 40 stations and a positive review in Billboard.

 After leaving Fan Club, Aishah returned to Malaysia as a solo artist, and was appointed as one of the country's pop legends with a row of hit songs and best-selling albums.
-Aishah has since released 11 solo albums after leaving the Fan Club.
+By 2016, Aishah had released 11 solo albums.

 In 2010, Aishah made a comeback with stage shows and an album.
 Her songs and style of music changed from R&B to nasheed spiritual songs.

-She re-entered the Malaysian music industry when she contested and became champion in the reality show singing competition organised by Astro, Gegar Vaganza Season 4 in 2017 which were open to artists from the 1980s to 2000's era.
+She re-entered the Malaysian music industry when she contested and became champion in the reality show singing competition organised by Astro, Gegar Vaganza Season 4 in 2017 which was open to artists from the 1980s to 2000s.